Underlying-event properties in pp and p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Analysis details

 \subsection{Corrections}

 The correction of \pt spectra of charged particles follows the standard procedure of the ALICE collaboration~\cite{Acharya:2019mzb,Acharya:2018qsh}.
 The raw yields are corrected for efficiency and contamination from secondary particles.
 The efficiency correction is calculated from Monte Carlo simulations including the propagation of particles through the detector using GEANT~3~\cite{Brun:1082634}.
 For \pp and \pPb collisions the \py and \ep Monte Carlo event generators are used for this purpose, respectively.
 As the relative abundances of different charged particle species are different in the data and in the simulations, the efficiency obtained from the simulations is re-weighted considering the primary charged particle composition measured by ALICE~\cite{ALICE:2019hno}, as described in Ref.~\cite{Acharya:2018qsh}.
+At \pt$=0.15$\,GeV/$c$ the efficiency correction amounts to $\approx35$\%, which is related to the strong track curvature caused by the magnetic field and to the energy loss in the detector material.
+It is followed by a maximum value of 78\% at \pt$\approx0.4$\,GeV/$c$, and a minimum ($\approx53$\%) at around \pt of 1\,GeV/$c$ which is caused primarily by the track length requirement.
+At higher \pt the efficiency correction reaches an asymptotic value of 70\% which reflects the acceptance limitations (detector boundaries and active channels) of the measurement~\cite{Acharya:2018qsh}.
 The residual contamination from secondary particles in the sample of selected tracks is estimated via a fit to the measured $d_{\rm{xy}}$ distributions by a combination of the $d_{\rm{xy}}$ distributions (templates) of primary and secondary particles obtained from the simulations~\cite{Acharya:2018qsh}.